Learn and Explore

 Same for consultants fees.
 List them as "Subgrant architectural services" and "Subgrant easement services" under consultants fees.

 For infrastructure, think beyond sewer and roads and consider how this program will help rehabilitate the historic building stock that is the built infrastructure of rural communities.
 This might include improving life safety, adding accessibility, bringing back a vacant property, etc. Making an investment in a rural community helps restore trust in government by providing support for what that community feels is important to their history.
-Work to historic resources might help install trust in the community to return to the downtown, invest in their own properties, and install a sense of community pride.
+Work to historic resources might help instill trust in the community to return to the downtown, invest in their own properties, and install a sense of community pride.
 Describe how that trust will be established between you the applicant and the subgrants that will be awarded.
 Again, these responses are mandatory but should be concise.

 Our requirements are that the subgrantee be within the primary grantee's jurisdiction, in a rural area (population 50,000 or less), and listed in or eligible for listing in the NRHP.
 You may not subgrant to yourself.